Promotic

 Recommended values for the Serial link parameters:

 Baud rate300 Bd.
 This rate should be supported by all meters.
 Then according to used meters the rate can be increased.
 Next recommended rates are: 2400 Bd, 9600 Bd, 38400 Bd.
-Many meters can be adjusted to some rates, even when they were set to another rate.
-Attention: convertes often support only the rate of 9600 Bd.
+Many meters can be adjusted to some rates, even if they were set to another rate.
+Caution: converters often support only the rate of 9600 Bd.

-Number of data bits8 (it is prescribed by M-BUS standard)
+Number data bits8 (it is prescribed by M-BUS standard)

 ParityEVEN (it is prescribed by M-BUS standard)